Ezward/Esp32CameraRover2/README.md

 The ESP32 Cam does have a 'disk' in that we could use an sd card to hold the files, and we could write the server to read these files, then server them as they are requested.
 We actually are not doing it that way because this would add an extra step in getting code to the rover; first we would need to upload the rover code to the ESP32 Cam via the serial connection, then we would need to pull out the SD card, insert it into the computer with which we are editing the code, write the client/ folder to the SD disk, pull out the SD card and reinsert it into the ESP32 Cam.
 If both of these steps are not followed, we run the risk of having a set of rover code that is not compatible with the files on the SD card.

 Instead of reading the html, css and JavaScript from the SD card, we turn them into code that is then compiled into a large data array that duplicates what we would have read from disk, but in computer memory.
 We then serve that to the client over http.
-This requires a bundling and asset conversion step (see below), but this done with tool scripts; these steps could easily be added to a build system (like a Makefile).
+This requires a bundling and asset conversion step (see below).
+This done with tool scripts in the `/tools` folder; these steps could easily be added to a build system (like a Makefile).
 Another big advantage in our context is that this makes serving those files much faster, since we don't have to read them first from an SD card.

 #### Asset bundling
 The client web application uses a few separate css files and many javascript files.
 We want to serve each of these in it's own single request from the client, rather than serving dozens of individual requests for the individual files.
 To do that we simply concatenate all the css files into a single css file and all the javascript files into a single JavaScript file.
 The bundled css and bundled javascript can then be served in just two requests.
 We do this bundling with a bash script.